Understanding the Finance Clause in Queensland Property Contracts: Everything You Need to Know

 How the Finance Clause Impacts the Sale Timeline

-In Queensland, a subject to finance clause can impact the sale timeline.
+In Queensland, a subject-to-finance clause can impact the sale timeline.
 If the buyer is unable to secure finance by the deadline, the contract may be terminated or extended.
 As a result, sellers should be prepared for potential delays.
 Conveyancers can help manage these expectations and maintain open communication between buyers and sellers.

 Common Issues with Finance Clauses in Queensland